Skip to main content

 Robert Hale

-Rob is a Lockheed Martin Fellow with over 30 years of experience in information operations and cyber security.
-Over his career, Rob has been responsible for conducting and leading information assurance and cyber security activities for federal, state and commercial organizations in the defense, law enforcement, intelligence, financial services, utility and healthcare industries.
+Robert Hale is a Lockheed Martin Fellow with over 30 years of experience in information operations and cyber security.
+Over his career, Hale has been responsible for conducting and leading information assurance and cyber security activities for federal, state and commercial organizations in the defense, law enforcement, intelligence, financial services, utility and healthcare industries.
 He has a broad range of experience in compliance and certification activities, security architecture and implementation, security test and evaluation, and operational analysis.
-Rob has led compliance and audit teams for KPMG and Ernst & Young in the commercial sector and has taken many systems and programs through compliance and accreditation at both the federal and state levels.
-Rob is currently leading advanced research and development in cyber security at Lockheed Martin and is also the lead of the 5G.MIL security integrated program team, where he is developing next-generation embedded security services.
-Rob holds multiple industry certifications, including the CISSP-ISSAP, and is the author of 7 patents.
-Rob has a Master of Science in Cybersecurity from Capitol Technology University in Laurel, MD.
+He has led compliance and audit teams for KPMG and Ernst & Young in the commercial sector and has taken many systems and programs through compliance and accreditation at both the federal and state levels.
+Hale is currently leading advanced research and development in cyber security at Lockheed Martin and is also the lead of the 5G.MIL security integrated program team, where he is developing next-generation embedded security services.
+He holds multiple industry certifications, including the CISSP-ISSAP, and is the author of seven patents.
+Hale has a Master of Science in Cybersecurity from Capitol Technology University in Laurel, MD.

 Michael Hays

-Ryan holds a BS in Information Technology and an MS in Information Systems from Strayer University.
+Hays holds a Bachelor of Science in Information Technology and a Master of Science in Information Systems from Strayer University.

 Wayne Josleyn